ThomasBernard03/Simple.Http/README.md

 ## That's all ! ⭐

-If you want to help the project, put a star on Github.
+If you want to help the project, you can put a star on Github.
 If you have any problems, please let me know by creating an issue on Github or by asking for a pull request.